Show by Label

 The two open squares in the diagram are KiCad's way of producing placeholders for hierarchical sheets.
 They lead to the two sheets shown above.

 I'm only using one temperature sensor at the moment, because I found that using an additional one for the OCXO "oven" temperature has little added value.
-The ambient temperature is much more important because that has a rather large influence on some of the temperature critical components like the D2A circuit for the phase detector (D1, R11 and C16), and the dual DAC circuit components, in addition to the Gain setting resistors R17, R18 and R19.
+The ambient temperature is much more important because that has a rather large influence on some of the temperature critical components like the D2A circuit for the phase detector (D1, R24 and C15), and the dual DAC circuit components, in addition to the Gain setting resistors R17, R18 and R19.
 Much more about this issue will be in the next section.

 The other addition is the isolated outputs for the 1PPS and 10MHz signals.
 I already added them to my earlier version, but it was time to add it to the same PCB.
 The electrical isolation is important because I found to my dismay that connecting BNC cables to other instruments kicked the GPSDO out of lock.
 This is due to the ground potential differences that you can have between floating or earth grounded instruments and the floating GPSDO.
 Be aware that the 1PPS output cannot use the transformer.
 I added it to have the possibility to add a second 10MHz output.
 For the 1PPS signal, you need to bridge the transformer with 1uF THT capacitors to get the required isolation.
+The input to the two 74HC14's need to be cut and connected to the 10MHz signal.

 The 1M/100nF combination that ties the two grounds of the transformer together are optional.